Skip to Main Content

 How can users borrow CDL materials?

 Please note that when a book is available via CDL, it means that the print book is not available for borrowing.
-Some libraries may not make the print books available at all, while others may practice an owned-to-loaned ratio, meaning that while the digital copy is loaned, the print copy will not be available, and vice versa.
+Some libraries may completely remove the print book from circulation.
+For other libraries, when the digital copy is loaned, the print copy will not be available, and vice versa.

 Can users print or download a CDL item?

-No. Items loaned through CDL cannot be printed or downloaded, due to the legal requirement for libraries to apply controls that prevent the copying and redistribution of the material.
+No. Libraries should apply controls that prevent the copying and redistribution of the material.
 In addition, users will have to borrow the CDL item one person at a time, per copy, just as they would with traditional print materials.

 Can a print book be scanned for CDL from the library?
 How does it work?